Max Born: Education

-Born's relationship with Klein was more problematic.
-Born attended a seminar conducted by Klein and professors of applied mathematics, Carl Runge and Ludwig Prandtl, on the subject of elasticity.
-Although not particularly interested in the subject, Born was obliged to present a paper.
-Using Hilbert's calculus of variations, he presented one in which, using a curved configuration of a wire with both ends fixed, he demonstrated would be the most stable.
-Klein was impressed, and invited Born to submit a thesis on the subject of "Stability of Elastica in a Plane and Space" – a subject near and dear to Klein – which Klein had arranged to be the subject for the prestigious annual Philosophy Faculty Prize offered by the university.
+Born's relationship with Felix Klein was more problematic.
+He attended a seminar conducted by Klein, Carl Runge, and Ludwig Prandtl on the subject of elasticity.
+Although not particularly interested in the subject, he was obliged to present a paper.
+He presented one in which, taking the simple case of a curved wire with both ends fixed, he used Hilbert's calculus of variations to determine the configuration that would minimise potential energy and therefore be the most stable.
+Klein was impressed, and invited him to submit a thesis on the subject of "Stability of Elastica in a Plane and Space" – a subject near and dear to Klein – which Klein had arranged to be the subject for the prestigious annual Philosophy Faculty Prize offered by the university.
 Entries could also qualify as doctoral dissertations.
-Born responded by turning down the offer, as applied mathematics was not his preferred area of study.
+He responded by turning down the offer, as applied mathematics was not his preferred area of study.
 Klein was greatly offended.

-Klein had the power to make or break academic careers, so Born felt compelled to atone by submitting an entry for the prize.
-Because Klein refused to supervise him, Born arranged for Carl Runge to be his supervisor.
+Felix Klein had the power to make or break academic careers, so Born felt compelled to atone by submitting an entry for the prize.
+Because Klein refused to supervise him, Born arranged for Carl Runge to be his thesis advisor.
 Woldemar Voigt and Karl Schwarzschild became his other examiners.
-Starting from his paper, Born developed the equations for the stability conditions.
+Starting from his paper, he developed the equations for the stability conditions.
 As he became more interested in the topic, he had an apparatus constructed that could test his predictions experimentally.
-On 13 June 1906, the rector announced that Born had won the prize.
-A month later, he passed his oral examination and was awarded his PhD in mathematics magna cum laude.
+On 13 June 1906, the rector announced that he had won the prize.
+A month later, he passed his oral examination and was awarded his Ph.D. in Mathematics with magna cum laude distinction.